wasmerio/old-docs.wasmer.io/ecosystem/wasmer/README.md

 Wasmer allows you to run WebAssembly modules either **Standalone** or **Embedded** within [other languages](./#wasmer-language-integrations) such as C/C++, Rust, Python, Go, PHP, Ruby...

 By design, the environment within which a WebAssembly module runs is completely isolated \(or _sandboxed_\) from the native functionality of the underlying host system.
-This means that _by default_, WASM modules are designed to perform nothing more than pure computation.
+This means that _by default_, Wasm modules are designed to perform nothing more than pure computation.

 Consequently, access to OS-level resources such as file descriptors, network sockets, the system clock, and random numbers is not normally possible from WASM.